Yegor-men/tracetorch/README.md

 pip install -r requirements.txt
 ```

-Then, within a python file where from where the `tracetorch/` folder is visible, simply do:
+Then, within a python file where from where the repository root folder is visible, simply do:

 ```
-import tracetorch
+from tracetorch import tracetorch
 ```

 ## Usage examples